Bhuvaneshbhuvi93/IO-Factory/README.md

 -Inside the find() function:

-   *Create an array, prof, with three elements initialized to 0 to represent the potential profits for each task type.
+   -Create an array, prof, with three elements initialized to 0 to represent the potential profits for each task type.

-   *Check if the remaining time unit (n) is less than 4.
+   -Check if the remaining time unit (n) is less than 4.
 If so, return 0 as there are no more tasks that can be performed.

-   *Calculate the potential profits (prof) for each task type based on the remaining time unit:
+   -Calculate the potential profits (prof) for each task type based on the remaining time unit:

-     *If n is greater than or equal to 4, subtract 4 from n and calculate the profit for task type T: prof[0] = (n - 4) * 1000.
+   -If n is greater than or equal to 4, subtract 4 from n and calculate the profit for task type T: prof[0] = (n - 4) * 1000.

-     *If n is greater than or equal to 5, subtract 5 from n and calculate the profit for task type P: prof[1] = (n - 5) * 1500.
+   -If n is greater than or equal to 5, subtract 5 from n and calculate the profit for task type P: prof[1] = (n - 5) * 1500.

-     *If n is greater than or equal to 10, subtract 10 from n and calculate the profit for task type C: prof[2] = (n - 10) * 3000.
+   -If n is greater than or equal to 10, subtract 10 from n and calculate the profit for task type C: prof[2] = (n - 10) * 3000.

-   *Find the maximum profit from the prof array.
+   -Find the maximum profit from the prof array.

-   *Increment the count of the corresponding task type in the arr array based on the task type with the maximum profit.
+   -Increment the count of the corresponding task type in the arr array based on the task type with the maximum profit.

-   *Recursively call the find() function with the reduced time unit and update the arr array.
+   -Recursively call the find() function with the reduced time unit and update the arr array.

-   *Return the sum of the maximum profit and the recursive call to obtain the total earnings.
+   -Return the sum of the maximum profit and the recursive call to obtain the total earnings.

 ## Function Documentation: